arosenberger/nalloc/README.md

 ####Higher Order Functions

-Each higher order function offers the same functionality:
+Each higher order function offers the same characteristics:
 - Primitives will not box to their object counterparts
 - None of the OptionalX instances will allocate, subject to the limitations described in http://docs.scala-lang.org/overviews/core/value-classes.html
 - No anonymous functions / closures will be created for the lambdas or method values passed into the higher order functions